a11ywatch/a11ywatch/cli/README.md

 npm i a11ywatch-cli -g
 ```

-Then run `a11ywatch -h` to get all options.

 ```sh
 # build the instance first, this allows configuring architecture specifics like m1 chips.
 a11ywatch build